JEMRIS/jemris/share/angio_simu/simu/sequences/--HOW-TO-USE--.md

-### Sequences indications ###
+# Sequences indications #

-# Here are some sequences examples for angiography.
+## Here are some sequences examples for angiography.

-# With flow, the number of spins rapidly increases for long sequences duration.
+**Note:** With flow, the number of spins rapidly increases for long sequences duration.
 However, sequences with short TR and spoiling usually require a high density of spins to be realistic.
 Thus, to reduce computation time, an expedient is to shorten artificially the T2 relaxation time of the spins to 1/4 of the TR (only for sequences based on T1 contrast or phase value).

+**TMP:** Note that the example sequences use the old attribute observer syntax (< v2.8).

 ### 2D sequences ###

 *GRE_2D_tra:
 - The number of slices is Nz
 - The slice thickness (mm) is the "Aux1" parameter in the "Slice" tag (Interslice =  FOVz/Nz - SliceThickness)